 There have been changes to the perinatal and paediatric pathology service in Northern Ireland, with post-mortem examinations now being carried out on an interim basis at Alder Hey Children’s NHS Foundation Trust in Liverpool.

-Significant efforts have been made to try and retain a service within Northern Ireland – including repeated recruitment drives both nationally and internationally.
+The service was previously provided on a regional basis by the Belfast Health and Social Care Trust.
+However, following the resignation of the sole paediatric pathologist at Belfast Trust, significant efforts were made to retain a service within Northern Ireland – including repeated recruitment drives both nationally and internationally.

 The primary purpose of a hospital perinatal and paediatric pathology service is to conduct post-mortem examinations.
 The great majority of paediatric post-mortems in Northern Ireland are babies who are stillborn, as well as late miscarriages and babies who survive only a short time after birth It also includes, much more rarely, hospital post-mortem examinations of older babies and children.